Quantcast

 Put simply, first impressions count.
 The onboarding process is particularly important in industries such as financial services and insurance where onboarding and renewal are the defining moments in the journey every customer takes.
 The onboarding process to establish an initial quote and check eligibility and initiate a service will often be the only interactions that a customer has with the organization (unless there’s a problem or in the case of insurance – the need to make a claim).

 The customer information collected during onboarding then feeds through to the renewal process, which is the critical experience for reducing churn.
-In the digital age, customer churn is higher than ever, so it’s vital to use the onboarding process not only to make a great first impression but assess how you can make a lasting impression on your customers (and a positive one at that).
 Companies can take strategic measures to improve the renewal process such as offering highly relevant promotions in the lead up to renewal time.
-A mere 1% difference in churn can have a 12% impact on company valuation in 5 years, according to SaaS Capital, so being able to satisfy customers and turn them into brand advocates is a sure-fire way to secure future success.
+A mere 1% difference in churn can have a 12% impact on company valuation in five years, according to SaaS Capital, so being able to satisfy customers and turn them into brand advocates is a sure-fire way to secure future success.

 But as with any digital strategy, if your onboarding process doesn’t transcend your internal silos, your customer analytics strategies likely won’t either.
-As Forrester’s Vice President Research Director, Michael Barnes observed, “Most firms still operate in silos: marketing, sales, service, production, and other teams all focus on optimizing their on functions, including the use of data and analytics.
+As Forrester’s VP Research Director, Michael Barnes observed, “Most firms still operate in silos: marketing, sales, service, production, and other teams all focus on optimizing their on functions, including the use of data and analytics.
 But the customer lifecycle cuts across all of these internal organization boundaries.”
-It’s more important than ever to present a unified approach to customer service.
+It’s more important than ever to present a unified approach to customer service

-The best way to ensure that customers are receiving the optimum experience is to set automation in place across your core processes.
+The best way to ensure that customers are receiving the optimum experience is to automate your core processes.
 Automation can quickly move you beyond merely satisfying customers to turning them into advocates by providing great experiences every time.
 Allowing for highly personalized, contextual multi-channel experiences will then also provide opportunities for cross-selling.

-Putting Digital Process Automation in place is even more vital for companies with a global presence, as operations can vary greatly by region.
+Automation is even more vital for global organizations as operations can vary greatly by region.
 This can lead to inconsistent and inefficient experiences for customers, inconveniencing them and, worse still, losing money.
-Automation allows you to establish a single approach to onboarding whilst allowing flexibility to adhere to local laws and regulation, enabling you to derive cost and speed efficiencies as well.
+Automation allows you to establish a single approach to onboarding whilst allowing flexibility to adhere to local laws and regulations, enabling you to derive cost and speed efficiencies as well.

 What makes a good experience?